Gravitational-wave constraints on the pair-instability mass gap and nuclear burning in massive stars: Abstract

-Together, these robust features provide strong evidence for a hierarchical origin of the high-mass population: a mass gap in the low mass/low spin population, the onset of an isotropic and highly spinning population above $\tilde{m}$, the sharply defined upper bound of the $\chi_{\rm eff}$ distribution at $\simeq 0.5$, and the steep decline in the total merger rate (the ``cliff'') near the transition.
+Together, these robust features indicate that the data are consistent with a hierarchical origin of the high-mass population: a mass gap in the low mass/low spin population, the onset of an isotropic and highly spinning population above $\tilde{m}$, the sharply defined upper bound of the $\chi_{\rm eff}$ distribution at $\simeq 0.5$, and the steep decline in the total merger rate (the ``cliff'') near the transition.
 The transition mass itself, $\tilde{m}\simeq 45\,M_\odot$, matches stellar evolution predictions for the onset of the pair-instability mass gap.
+Recent studies Recent studies \cite{2025arXiv250602250S,2025arXiv250819208M} have identified a sharp decline in the merger rate---or possibly even a ``gap,'' as suggested by concurrent work \cite{2025arXiv250904151T}---for systems with secondary masses above $\simeq 45\ M_\odot$, which is expected due to the rarity of binaries in which both components are second-generation black holes.
+Although PISN-gap mergers are expected mainly to involve a first-generation BH and a merger remnant, we note that binaries where both BHs are merger remnants should also occur, as has been suggested for GW190521 \cite[e.g.,][]{2021MNRAS.502.2049L}.
+Together, these independent lines of evidence favour hierarchical mergers as the most likely origin of the high-mass population.
 Such signatures are difficult to explain through isolated binary evolution, but arise naturally if the high-mass population is built from hierarchical mergers in dense stellar environments.
 With this level of confidence, we can now use this result to place direct constraints on massive-star evolution and the physics of the pair-instability process.